vitoo/vontar-x3-armbian/README.md

 Choose a 4GB RAM version !
 - SD CARD (at least 16 GB) [i took this cheap one](https://s.click.aliexpress.com/e/_DdJnx9r) (a legit one, real size as shown)
 - one toothpick
+- one screen and hdmi cable for installation

 - Rufus (free software)